-The operation kill() described in [Cioni and Kreczmar 1984] is safely implemented with low, fixed cost.
+In Loglan'82 operation kill() is safely implemented with low, fixed cost.
 Each access to an object is checked, and it is done through three machine instructions only.

-The heap management system of Kreczmar is richer, it offers five operations:
+The heap management system offers five operations:

 - creation of a new object x := new T(),

 - disposal of an object kill(x),

 - member(x) verification if the value of a variable x is an alive object

 - compact() defragmentation of unused memory

 - gc() garbage collection